code123-tech/Low-Level-Design-Questions/Questions/ParkingLots/ParkingLot2/README.md

 #### Requirements of Parking Lot
 1. Parking Lot should have an Id, multiple parking floors, multiple parking slots on each floor.
 2. Each Parking lot has multiple entrance where entry is recorded, and multiple exit points where payment is done.
-3. Each parking slot has types which can be: TWO_WHEELER, FOUR_WHEELER, LARGE, HANDICAPPED etc.
+3. Each parking slot has types which can be: TWO_WHEELER, FOUR_WHEELER, LARGE, ABLED etc.
 4. Each vehicle is given a ticket at time of entry with entry time mentioned on it.
 5. System should have user with roles: ADMIN, MANAGER, SIMPLE_USER etc.
 6. user should have their personal details, basic details, role, contact details etc.